gracelang/language/spec.md

 -------

 Object constructors are expressions that evaluate to an object with the given attributes.
-Each time an object constructors is executed, a new object is created.
+Each time an object constructor is executed, a new object is created.
 In addition to declarations of fields and methods, object constructors can also contain expression, which are executed as a side-effect of evaluating the object constructor.
 All of the declared